When is the OBF?

 Can I bring my child?

 Minors are allowed during all hours of the OBF with a parent; guardians are not acceptable.
 Parents of minors ages 14 to 20 will be required to sign a form accepting responsibility for the minor while onsite.
 DO NOT purchase a mug for your minor.
 Minors receive free handcrafted soda in the Crater Lake handcrafted soda garden, served in provided plastic cups (no tasting mugs allowed) for all minors and designated drivers.
-We also have a face painter in there from 1-6pm Friday through Sunday.
-The Crater Lake Soda Garden is located on the riverside of the festival, three tents north of the Pine Street Esplanade entrance.
+We also have a face painter in there from 1-5pm Friday through Sunday.
+The Crater Lake Soda Garden is located on the riverside of the festival, just north of the Pine Street Esplanade entrance.

 My friend is 20, can he/she come with me?